482 people are interested

 The Reviewer operates the Media Player software to listen to the recorded material.
 The reviewer's job is to insure a quality recording by scouring the digital audio recording for errors in narration, unwanted noises from the recording booth, and general misrepresentation of the author's intent.
 The reviewer's objective criticisms are crucial to the production.

 The Monitor operates the Digital Sound Recorder software and signals the narrator when to start and stop narration.
 The challenge presented to the monitor is to assure that the narrator is reading correctly and that the digital equipment is recording properly.
 The monitor keeps track of digital audio file lengths and makes corrections to recorded material.
 The monitor takes care to make sure that recording levels remain constant, that the narrator does not shift in front of the microphone, that pages don't rustle and chairs don't creak.
 The monitor ensures smooth transitions in the narration, as well as proper format and documentation during production.

 The Narrator is a seasoned monitor or reviewer who presents the text of the book in a professional, yet conversational manner.
 The narrator must prepare for each session by researching pronunciations of difficult words, practicing awkward phrases, and consulting the manual and studio staff about format issues.
 Special attention is paid to providing continuity in vocal volume, communicating with the monitor, and foreseeing challenging text.
 The narrator is the only member of the three-person production team who cannot be replaced because he or she must read the book from start to finish.
 Therefore it is necessary for the narrator to make a strong commitment to the program.
 Along the same lines, it is important for the narrator to maintain good health.

 Every volunteer who is interested in being a Narrator must pass an audition.
-The audition consists of reading two selections onto tape: one that contains dialogue and the other narrative.
+The audition consists of reading two selections which are recorded digitally: one that contains dialogue and the other narrative.
 This audition is a cold reading that determines if the volunteer has the natural ability to read both kinds of materials.
 If accepted as a Narrator, the volunteer will be assigned materials suitable to his or her voice.